SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 Adding a list partition
 ~~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`~psqlextra.migrations.operations.PostgresAddListPartition` operation to add a new list partition.
+Use the :class:`~psqlextra.backend.migrations.operations.PostgresAddListPartition` operation to add a new list partition.
 Only use this operation when your partitioned model uses the :attr:`psqlextra.types.PostgresPartitioningMethod.LIST`.

 .. code-block:: python

    from django.db import migrations, models

-   from psqlextra.migrations.operations import PostgresAddListPartition
+   from psqlextra.backend.migrations.operations import PostgresAddListPartition

    class Migration(migrations.Migration):
        operations = [